incredible-marketing Arrow

 Trauma can result in precarious eating patterns that do more damage than good to the brain and the body.
 Recovery from any kind of mental health disorder should be holistic, taking the mind and the body into account as a whole, rather than separate parts.
 Local, organic, and clean-focused eating that balances the right vitamins, minerals, and nutrients should be at the forefront of any recovery diet.
 Eating right in trauma recovery soothes and nourishes the soul.

-The Guest House provides an in-house chef who sources organic produce locally, much of which grows right on our estate in Ocala, Florida.
+The Guest House provides an in-house chef who sources organic produce locally.
 Our beautiful home is the quiet sanctuary needed for total recovery from trauma, addiction, and other related issues.
 We believe sharing the darkness of trauma in a clinical sanctuary of love and compassion is the birthplace of transformation.
 There is hope.
 Don’t give up.
 Call us today for information: 1-855-483-7800